breez/doc/src/Connecting-a-Bitcoin-node-supporting-BIP-157.md

 # Connecting to a Bitcoin Node

-Breez can be connected to any Bitcoin node supporting [BIP 157](https://github.com/bitcoin/bips/blob/master/bip-0157.mediawiki).
-Bitcoin Core supports BIP 157 starting from v0.21.
-You can also use btcd.
-Tor isn't yet supported.
+Breez can be connected to any Bitcoin node that supports [BIP 157](https://github.com/bitcoin/bips/blob/master/bip-0157.mediawiki).
+Bitcoin Core has supported BIP 157 since v0.21.
+The btcd implementation is also supported, but Tor is not yet supported.

 The following configuration flags needs to be added to bitcoin.conf:
 ```